Sports Management Degrees for Military & Veterans

 While earning a bachelor’s degree at an accredited school, a student should seek experience and even on-the-job training through meaningful internships.
 Internships should be offered through a wide variety of organizations including public and private entities.

-Sports correspondent – Collect and analyze facts about newsworthy sports and athletics events by interview, investigation, and observation for newspaper, news magazine, radio, or television.
+- Sports correspondent – Collect and analyze facts about newsworthy sports and athletics events by interview, investigation, and observation for newspapers, news magazines, radio, or television.
 Average annual salary: $52,000.

 Master’s Degree in Sport Management